Top 10 Theme Park Dining Options

 While the other stuff we've listed was good and all, this where the parks we list on our Top 10 List go from good to freaking fantastic, and nothing is as freaking fantastic as the food at Knoebels.
 Now, Knoebels has a great reputation for its food, winning all sorts of awards for their food.
 And I must admit, they're all right.
 Knoebels has awesome food.
 The one place I ate at Knoebels and what is probably their most well known food place, Cesaris Pizza.
 I must admit, it is indeed really great pizza, and keep in mind, I know good pizza when I taste it.
-I've taken Scotts Pizza Tour in New York City, so I can safely say that this is good pizza and totally worth the money, which BTW is worth noting.
+I've taken Scotts Pizza Tour in New York City, and I've eaten real authentic pizza in Italy. so I can safely say that this is good pizza and totally worth the money, which BTW is worth noting.
 This place is freaking cheap!!!
 While Knotts Berry Farm back west charges you $8 to upgrade your $8 burger to a combo meal, Knoebels has this entire much higher quality meal for only $3.75!!!!
 That's f*cking amazing.
 And that's only the food I ate at Knoebels.
 The stuff I've heard about from others sounds mouth watering good.
 Yeah, don't just eat a meal at Knoebels, be sure to snack your way around the park.
 It'll totally be worth it and won't burn a hole in your pocket due to the actually decent prices. =)

 Copenhagen, Sjælland, Denmark

 All right.
 Tivoli Gardens is an interesting park as far as dining goes.
 If you're just walking throughout the park, you may be scratching your head and be wondering why the hell Tivoli Gardens is on this list.
 Most of the food that they serve throughout the park just is your typical amusement park crap.
 Burgers, Hot Dogs, all that stuff.
 Not terrible, but at the same time, it's just Danish Fast Food.
 So why the hell then would Tivoli Gardens be on our Top 10 Theme Park Dining Options List?
 Well, primarily because this place has a ton of resteraunts.
 They have a steakhouse, a brewery, a Japanese resteraunt, a French resteraunt, a BBQ resteraunt, an American Diner, two Italian resteraunts, a pirate themed restarunt, a fancy resteraunt, several that claim to be serving authentic Danish cuisine, and some popular chain resteraunts.
 Now something worth noting about these resteraunts.
 While they are part of Tivoli Gardens, they're also not part of Tivoli Gardens.
 You see, several of these resteraunts may be part of the park, but there's also a street entrance for these resteraunts.
 So even if you don't visit the park, you can just stop on in, and eat at one of these resteraunts that are competing with all the local resteraunts in Copenhagen.
 And they all do pretty good.
 They draw in locals and tourists alike.
-And it competes with it.
+And it competes with the local resteraunts.
 To the point that I didn't even think I was eating at a theme park.
 I just thought I was going in and eating at a random steakhouse.
 And it was better than many steakhouses.
 Seriously, these Tivoli resteraunts are really freaking good.

 Knotts Berry Farm